babel/website/docs/core.md

 });
 ```

-### Compat Note:
+> Compat Note:
+>

-In Babel 6, this method was synchronous and `transformFromAstSync` did not exist.
-For backward-compatibility,
-this function will behave synchronously if no callback is given.
-If you're starting with Babel 7
-and need synchronous behavior, please use `transformFromAstSync` since this backward-compat may be dropped in
-future major versions of Babel.
+> In Babel 6, this method was synchronous and `transformFromAstSync` did not exist.
+For backward-compatibility, this function will behave synchronously if no callback is given.
+If you're starting with Babel 7 and need synchronous behavior, please use `transformFromAstSync` since this backward-compat may be dropped in future major versions of Babel.

+## transformFromAstSync

-## babel.transformFromAstSync(ast: Object, code?: string, [options?](#options): Object)
+> babel.transformFromAstSync(ast: Object, code?: string, [options?](#options): Object)

 Given an [AST](https://astexplorer.net/), transform it.